3D modeling: Comparison with 2D methods

-Disadvantages compare to 2D photorealistic rendering may include a software learning curve and difficulty achieving certain photorealistic effects.
+Disadvantages compared to 2D photorealistic rendering may include a software learning curve and difficulty achieving certain photorealistic effects.
 Some photorealistic effects may be achieved with special rendering filters included in the 3D modeling software.
 For the best of both worlds, some artists use a combination of 3D modeling followed by editing the 2D computer-rendered images from the 3D model.

 3D model market

-A large market for 3D models (as well as 3D-related content, such as textures, scripts, etc.) still exists – either for individual models or large collections.
-Several online marketplaces for 3D content allow individual artists to sell content that they have created, including TurboSquid, CGStudio, CreativeMarket, MyMiniFactory, Sketchfab, CGTrader and Cults.
+A large market for 3D models (as well as 3D-related content, such as textures, scripts, etc.) exists—either for individual models or large collections.
+Several online marketplaces for 3D content allow individual artists to sell content that they have created, including TurboSquid, MyMiniFactory, Sketchfab, CGTrader, and Cults.
 Often, the artists' goal is to get additional value out of assets they have previously created for projects.
 By doing so, artists can earn more money out of their old content, and companies can save money by buying pre-made models instead of paying an employee to create one from scratch.
 These marketplaces typically split the sale between themselves and the artist that created the asset, artists get 40% to 95% of the sales according to the marketplace.
 In most cases, the artist retains ownership of the 3d model while the customer only buys the right to use and present the model.
-Some artists sell their products directly in its own stores offering their products at a lower price by not using intermediaries.
+Some artists sell their products directly in their own stores, offering their products at a lower price by not using intermediaries.

-The architecture, engineering, and construction (AEC) industry is the biggest market for 3D modeling, with an estimated value of $12.13 billion by 2028.
-This is due to the increasing adoption of 3D modeling in the AEC industry, which helps to improve design accuracy, reduce errors and omissions, and facilitate collaboration among project stakeholders.
+The architecture, engineering and construction (AEC) industry is the biggest market for 3D modeling, with an estimated value of $12.13 billion by 2028.
+This is due to the increasing adoption of 3D modeling in the AEC industry, which helps to improve design accuracy, reduce errors and omissions and facilitate collaboration among project stakeholders.

 Over the last several years numerous marketplaces specializing in 3D rendering and printing models have emerged.
 Some of the 3D printing marketplaces are a combination of models sharing sites, with or without a built in e-com capability.
 Some of those platforms also offer 3D printing services on demand, software for model rendering and dynamic viewing of items.
-3D printing file sharing and model rendering platforms include Shapeways, Sketchfab, Pinshape, Thingiverse, TurboSquid, CGTrader, Threeding, MyMiniFactory, and GrabCAD.

 3D printing

-The term 3D printing or three-dimensional printing is a form of additive manufacturing technology where a three-dimensional object is created from successive layers material.
-Objects can be created without the need for complex expensive molds or assembly with multiple parts.
-3D printing allows ideas to be prototyped and tested without having to go through a production process.
+The term 3D printing or three-dimensional printing is a form of additive manufacturing technology where a three-dimensional object is created from successive layers of material.
+Objects can be created without the need for complex and expensive molds or assembly of multiple parts.
+3D printing allows ideas to be prototyped and tested without having to go through a more time-consuming production process.

-In recent years, there has been an upsurge in the number of companies offering personalized 3D printed models of objects that have been scanned, designed in CAD software, and then printed to the customer's requirements.
-3D models can be purchased from online marketplaces and printed by individuals or companies using commercially available 3D printers, enabling the home-production of objects such as spare parts and even medical equipment—.
+3D models can be purchased from online markets and printed by individuals or companies using commercially available 3D printers, enabling the home-production of objects such as spare parts and even medical equipment.